-A team of experienced facilitators recognized the need for more experienced facilitators in the state.
+A team of experienced facilitators recognized the need for this program.
 This group worked for over a year to develop the training.
 The planning team included Ron Copeland, Judith Faust, Mary Dillard, Carla Sparks, Sherry Walker, and Freeman McKindra.

 Past APAC Programs

 - TEAM UP! – This program provided training opportunities to improve the employability of the Arkansas workforce.
 The program was a partnership between APAC and the Arkansas Employment Security Division with funding provided by the Job Training Partnership Act.

 - Certified Employment Manager Program – A partnership with the Arkansas Department of Workforce Services, this program emphasized the credentials necessary to earn certification with NAWDAP.
 NAWDAP endorsed APAC’s program from 1998-2005 until it developed its on training criteria.
 Arkansas was the last state to hold this recognition.

 - Delta Service Corps Training – APAC provided the training component of the Delta Service Corps program offered by the Arkansas Division of Volunteerism.